 There are quite a few people out there who love the simple look of things.
 These types of standard beds are very warm and the design style of them are preferred by those who like more traditional decor.
 The box springs can prove to be a pain because they are an added cost, but a lot of people like the way they look when they are high off of the ground.
 It’s definitely a trend amongst modernists and well, the older folks who don’t like change.

-You might also like Do You Need A Box Spring With A Platform Bed
+You may want to read: Do You Need A Box Spring With A Platform Bed

 Platform Beds vs Box Springs Comparison Table